Human remains found near downtown Nashville explosion, police say

 "This morning's attack on our community was intended to create chaos and fear in this season of peace and hope.
 But Nashvillians have proven time and time again that the spirit of our city cannot be broken," Mayor John Cooper said at a news conference after issuing a curfew for the area.

-Police said they don't yet know a motive or target, and Drake noted that officials had not received any threats before the explosion.
+Police believe the blast was intentional but don't yet know a motive or target, and Drake noted that officials had not received any threats before the explosion.

+The chief said investigators at the scene "have found tissue that we believe could be remains, but we'll have that examined and let you know at that time."
+Police could not say whether it potentially came from someone inside the RV.

 Three people taken to area hospitals for treatment were in stable condition Friday evening, Cooper said.